This guide is continuously updated for relevance, accuracy, and the most recent info.

 The Performance-oriented Tucson N Line

-One of the more familiar nameplates in the Hyundai lineup, Tucson, received a complete redesign for the 2022 model year.
-The eight-inch touchscreen (a 10.25-inch is available) placed on top of the dashboard really opens up the cabin.
+One of the more familiar nameplates in the Hyundai lineup, Tucson, received a complete redesign for the 2022 model year and now gets a facelift for 2025.
+Updates include a new grille, reshaped front and rear bumpers, updated wheel designs, and a longer rear wiper for improved visibility.
+Inside, the cabin gains a panoramic curved display with a 12.3-inch infotainment screen and digital instrument cluster, plus revised HVAC controls with physical knobs for easier use.
 Heated front seats, heated rear seats, and heated steering wheel are available, as well as ventilated front seats.
-Under the hood is a 2.5L four-cylinder that pushes 187 horsepower and makes 178 lb. ft of torque.
+Under the hood is a 2.5L four-cylinder that pushes 187 horsepower and makes 178 lb. ft. of torque.

 Tucson N Line

 Yes, even Tucson gets the N treatment.
-The next-generation 2024 Tucson N Line introduces a performance-oriented design, featuring a taller rectangular-shaped bumper beneath the grille for a sportier aesthetic and enhanced air intake.
+The next-generation Tucson N Line carries over for 2025 with refreshed styling, including a rectangular-shaped bumper beneath the grille, new air intakes, and updated wheels for a sportier aesthetic.
 At the rear, a lengthened aerodynamic spoiler and fins contribute to a distinctive look.
 The interior is adorned with black suede N-branded sporty seats featuring red contrast stitching for a sophisticated appearance.
 Final touches of N design elements are evident on the dedicated N steering wheel, leather gear shift knob, and shift-by-wire console cover.

 Hyundai Tucson Hybrid (Hybrid Compact Crossover SUV)